4-H Poultry Judging

 Divisions

 There are three divisions in poultry judging.
-The North Carolina contest has ten classes in the three divisions.
+The North Carolina state-level contest has fifteen classes in the three divisions like the National contest.

 State Contest Information